nordberg5780/LiriBot/README.md

 Description: LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

 <h1>Instructions</h1>

-node liri.js concert-this <artist/band name here>
+<h3>node liri.js concert-this <artist/band name here></h3>

 This will search the Bands in Town Artist Events API ("https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp") for an artist and render the following information about each event to the terminal:
-<ul>Name of the venue
+Name of the venue
 Venue location
-Date of the Event (use moment to format this as "MM/DD/YYYY")</ul>
+Date of the Event (use moment to format this as "MM/DD/YYYY")

 node liri.js spotify-this-song '<song name here>'
 This will show the following information about the song in your terminal/bash window